 Imagery and Raster

-You can publish image services to Portal for ArcGIS by reference and connect to WCS services.
+You can publish image services to ArcGIS Enterprise portals by reference and connect to WCS services.

 Analyze Mosaic Datasets

 There is a new user experience for viewing the results when analyzing a mosaic dataset.